Fall of Maximilien Robespierre: 10 Thermidor (28 July)

 Upon receiving news that Robespierre and his allies had not been imprisoned, the National Convention, which was in permanent session, declared that Robespierre, Saint-Just, and the other deputies were outlaws, and commanded armed forces to enter the Hôtel de Ville.
 By 2:30 a.m., they had entered the Hôtel de Ville and made the arrest.
+During the arrest, Le Bas killed himself, and both Robespierre and his brother were wounded.

 There are two conflicting accounts of how Robespierre was wounded: the first one puts forward that Robespierre had tried to kill himself with a pistol, and the second one is that he was shot by Charles-André Meda, one of the officers occupying the Hôtel de Ville.
 Robespierre was taken out of the Hôtel de Ville with a broken jaw and spent the remainder of the night at the antechamber of the Committee of General Security.

 The next day, according the French Revolutionary calendar a day of rest and festivities, he was brought to the Revolutionary Tribunal around 2 p.m. together with 21 Robespierrists (including Hanriot) and condemned to death.
 In the early evening the convicts were taken in three carts to the Place de la Révolution.
 A mob screaming curses accompanied the procession.
 His face still swollen, Robespierre kept his eyes closed.
 He was the tenth called to the platform and ascended the steps of the scaffold unassisted.
 When clearing Robespierre's neck, executioner Charles-Henri Sanson tore off the bandage that was holding his shattered jaw in place, causing him to produce an agonised scream until his death.
 He was guillotined at the same place where King Louis XVI, Danton and Desmoulins had been executed.